tropicbliss/buckshot/README.md

 ## Issues

-- Microsoft Authentication does not work on macOS.
+- Microsoft Authentication does not work on macOS

 ## Setup